Sequences

 ## Common Mistakes To Avoid

-- **Writing Too Many Emails First:** A short useful sequence is better than a long one that repeats itself or loses the reader.
+- **Writing Too Many Emails First:** A short, useful sequence is better than a long sequence that repeats itself or loses the reader.

 - **Ignoring Timing:** A good message can feel annoying if it arrives too soon or too often.

-- **Not Mixing With Broadcasts Carefully:** A subscriber in a sequence may still receive broadcasts, so think about message overlap.
+- **Not Mixing With Broadcasts Carefully:** A subscriber in a sequence may still receive broadcasts, so check for message overlap.

 ## How This Connects With The Rest Of Mailrith